Hop on a train from Manchester and join an adventure through the Lake District, Edinburgh, and Outlander’s most famous locations.

 Falkland - This quaint town in the Kingdom of Fife boasts a beautiful palace and a serene setting.

-This means you need to get out and about and discover England.
+This means you need to get out and about and discover the sights.

 But in all honesty, you’d rather experience every Outlander episode again and again.